-- ❖ Jane Gillam, acting as Chairperson Ms. Gillam introduced the topic of community action, formally thanking Supervisor Totheroh for his support in finding ways such as the safe parking, to meet the needs of persons with homelessness in our community, Supervisor Totheroh assured the group that there was a lot of support in the community to address the issue, and that work on this would continue.
+- ✤ Jane Gillam, acting as Chairperson Ms. Gillam introduced the topic of community action, formally thanking Supervisor Totheroh for his support in finding ways to meet the needs of persons with homelessness in our community; such as the now failed project of overnight "Safe Parking" for pre-screened homeless persons who have vehicles to stay in the parking lot of the church.
+Supervisor Totheroh assured the group that there was a lot of support in the community to address the issue, and that work on this would continue.
 A discussion ensued around educating persons around homelessness.
-Supervisor Totheroh reported that he had spoken to Mr. Larry Emerson of IMACA about the possibility of providing a short workshop to the BOS. - ❖ Ms. Gillam shared with the group that inviting our Board of Supervisors (BOS) to attend Mental Health First Aid (MHFA) classes or available NAMI classes would be a good way to further inform people. - ❖ Ms. Gillam also thanked Dr. Zwier for her commitment to continuing to address issues of equity and equality.
+Supervisor Totheroh reported that he had spoken to Mr. Larry Emerson of IMACA about the possibility of providing a short workshop to the BOS. - Ms. Gillam shared with the group that inviting our Board of Supervisors (BOS) to attend Mental Health First Aid (MHFA) classes or available NAMI classes would be a good way to further inform people.

+- Ms. Gillam also thanked Dr. Zwier for her commitment to continuing to address issues of equity and equality.
 Ms. Gillam brought up the Equality Act that addresses the rights of persons in the LGBTQ community.
-Ms. Gillam explained that members of the LGBTQ community experience mental health issues due to the stigma they encounter, and from being ostracized.
+Ms. Gillam explained that - members of the LGBTQ community experience mental health issues due to the stigma they encounter, and from being ostracized.